Blended Families + Estate Planning

 it is sometimes possible for couples to sign a “Mutual Wills Agreement”.
-This is a contract between the parties stating that neither of them will change their Will without having consent of the other spouse, or their Executor(s) if one of the parties is deceased.
-The main benefit of a Mutual Will Agreement is that it gives each party certainly that their wishes will be carried out.
+This is a contract between the parties stating that neither of them will change their Will without having the consent of the other spouse, or their Executor(s) if one of the parties is deceased.
+The main benefit of a Mutual Will Agreement is that it gives each party certainty that their wishes will be carried out.
 Each party to the relationship may agree to a “mirror image Will” at the time, but there are many reasons why a Will is changed after the death of a spouse/de-facto partner.

 Guardianship + Avoiding Legal Issues

 Often the biggest concern of parents is what will happen to their children upon their death.
 In blended families, it can often be the case that one of the children’s parents is ‘out of the picture’.
 Consequently, the children live full-time with their biological parent and their step-parent.
 Understandably, the biological partner is worried that, if something were to happen to them, their child or children would be separated from their step-parent and forced to live with their other biological partner.

 A ‘Guardianship Clause’ can be written into your Will which outlines your wishes in relation to who you would want to look after your minor children.
 It is simply, however, an ‘expression of your wishes’ and the person appointed in your Will would need to apply for custody of your child/children.